MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-import-catalog-devops.md

 ---
-title: Import the business process catalog into Azure DevOps to manage Dynamics 365 projects
+title: Import the business process catalog into Azure DevOps
 description: Read how you can use Microsoft's business process catalog to build an implementation project in Azure DevOps.
 author: rachel-profitt
 ms.author: raprofit